hydrusnetwork/hydrus/docs/developer_api.md

     *   system:no note with name note name
     *   system:does not have note with name note name

+Please test out the system predicates you want to send.
+If you are in _help-&gt;advanced mode_, you can test this parser in the advanced text input dialog when you click the OR\* button on a tag autocomplete dropdown.
 More system predicate types and input formats will be available in future.
-Please test out the system predicates you want to send.
 Reverse engineering system predicate data from text is obviously tricky.
 If a system predicate does not parse, you'll get 400.

 Also, OR predicates are now supported!
 Just nest within the tag list, and it'll be treated like an OR.
 For instance: